f0nt0m/Streamlitify/README.md

 Contributions are welcome!
 If you have suggestions for improvements or find any bugs, feel free to open an issue or create a pull request.

-### Steps to Contribute

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add new feature'`)
-5. Push to the branch (`git push origin feature-branch`)
-6. Open a pull request

 ## Contact

 If you have any questions or feedback, please feel free to reach me out: